yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-2-cross-native-browser-game-with-cocos-console-jsb-dev-environment/en.md

 - Android

-    1. Execute the command `cocos compile -p ios -m release --ndk-mode release` to package an apk file.
+    1. Execute the command `cocos compile -p android -m release --ndk-mode release` to package an apk file.
     2. Find the apk file under `publish/` folder, then use jarsigner tool to sign the apk with your own android key store, detailed steps can be found in [Google's official document](http://developer.android.com/tools/publishing/app-signing.html)。

 ###6.2 Web platform publishing